 - Keeping community happy: Even if you own the content, if there is a community built around it you should consult them — get their input, make sure they understand what is going on, minimize any confusion or annoyance that can result in moving the content.

 - Redirects: When you move a content resource, you will usually want to redirect the old content to the new location, so that links do not break.
 In a few cases where this doesn't make sense — for example if the moved content is a copy of an original template, and both make sense in the context they are found in — it often still makes sense to provide a link somewhere to the new version, so the relationship between the two is clear.

 - Making sense: When the content has been moved, do the resources in the old and new locations still make sense?
 You might need to update descriptions or navigation menus to ensure this.

 What follows is a sample workflow for migrating content onto MDN Web Docs.
 We migrated some W3C Payment Request code to MDN, as recorded in this GitHub issue.

 - Identify who owns the content, and talk to them and their associated community to make sure moving the content is not going to be a problem.

 - Identify an MDN Web Docs contact who can help you with the migration.
-If in doubt, ask the MDN content lead — Chris Mills — to help you.
+If in doubt, ask for help.

-- Looking at MDN/our GitHub org, identify the location where the content should be put, making sure that it doesn't duplicate existing content (see above).
+- Looking at our GitHub content repo, identify the location where the content should be put, making sure that it doesn't duplicate existing content (see above).

 - Move the content over, making changes as necessary so it fits MDN style.